rcallaby/CSharp-Interview-Questions/Sealed-Classes/Introduction.md

 Mastering the use of sealed classes in C# is an important aspect of writing high-quality, efficient, and secure code.
 By understanding when and how to use sealed classes, you can help to ensure that your code is maintainable, correct, and performs well.
 If you're preparing for a technical interview, it's a good idea to make sure that you have a solid understanding of sealed classes and how they can be used effectively in C#.

 ### Table of Contents
++ Q1.
+What is a sealed class in C# and why is it used?
++ Q2.
+Can you give an example of how to declare a sealed class in C#?
++ Q3.
+What is the difference between a sealed class and an unsealed class in C#?
++ Q4.
+How can you use a sealed class to prevent inheritance in C#?
++ Q5.
+What are the benefits of using a sealed class in C#?